Out of pandemic crisis, what could a new New Deal look like?

 “I think we are going to see an epic lockup in the mortgage markets as people are going to be unable to make their payments,” said Louis Hyman, a historian at Cornell University.

 This same cascade of defaults existed in the Great Depression.
-The New Deal swung to the rescue with the Home Owners’ Loan Corporation, which bought past-due mortgages with government bonds and blocked a wave of foreclosures.
-Government officials also developed what would become 30-year mortgages.
-The loan’s stable interest rates helped spur new construction.
+The New Deal swung to the rescue with the Home Owners’ Loan Corporation to stop foreclosures, and the development of what would become 30-year mortgages.

-Any attempt at updating a New Deal will reflect ideological differences between Democrats and Republicans.

-Framing this divide is a simple choice: Is it better to establish a government firewall that can protect the economy during future downturns?
-Or should the tax code and regulations be re-engineered so that private companies and individuals can more easily adapt to pandemics?
+Framing the divide between Republicans and Democrats is a simple choice: Is it better to establish a government firewall amid a downturn?
+Or should the tax code and regulations be re-engineered so businesses and citizens can adapt to pandemics?

-Heather Boushey, president of the Washington Center for Equitable Growth, says allowing government aid to automatically increase as the economy began to fall would have been one of “our best defenses so that the coronavirus recession does not turn into a full-scale economic depression.”
+Heather Boushey, president of the Washington Center for Equitable Growth, says allowing government aid to automatically increase as the economy falls would have been one of “our best defenses so that the coronavirus recession does not turn into a full-scale economic depression.”

-“Responding to the crisis without also making our economy more resilient against future shocks would be a mistake,” she said.
-Automatic triggers for expanded jobless benefits, increased medical aid and new construction spending would ease the pain of a downturn and speed recovery.

 More conservative economists believe adjustments to the tax code and regulations will improve growth and resilience.